 l= l mod MsymbUL

 where NTB is the number of transport blocks defined in clause 8.0 of 3GPP TS 36.213 [4].
-If NTB >1 and interleaving between codewords is applied according to clause 8.0 of 3GPP TS 36.213 [4], then the symbol counter is reset at the start of the transmission and incremented for each symbol during the transmission.
+If NTB >1 and interleaving between codewords is applied according to clause 8.0 of 3GPP TS 36.213 [4], then the symbol counter is reset at the start of the first PUSCH codeword transmission and incremented for each symbol during the transmission of the NTB PUSCH codewords .
 For other cases, the symbol counter is reset at the start of each PUSCH codeword transmission and incremented for each symbol during the transmission of the PUSCH codeword.

 <Unchanged parts are omitted>